For Current Students

 • Spring of 2nd year: write MA paper

 The official deadline for your MA paper is Friday of Week 8 of Spring quarter of your second year.
 At this point you should have a final or penultimate draft submitted to your committee, so they have time to read and approve it before the faculty meet to discuss your progress and vote on your admission into the PhD program (Friday of Week 10).
-When your committee approve your MA thesis, they circulate it to the faculty at large.
-If you don’t have an accepted MA paper by the end of Week 10, the faculty may vote to give you an extension on your MA paper deadline.
+The process to submit the final MA paper and have your committee approve is done online.
+Please review the Submitting the MA Paper page for full instructions.

 Advising.